Frequently Asked Questions

 Do I have to have my transcripts evaluated?

 Yes, transcripts must be evaluated.
 To ensure a complete and timely processing of applications, applicants must contact our preferred credential evaluators directly and request a course-by-course and GPA evaluation.
 We are unable to accept credential evaluations from other credential evaluators.

 Credential evaluators offer several levels of service; we require a minimum of the Course-by-course evaluation which provides Grade-Point-Average (GPA) and course levels.
 Evaluations are accepted at thousands of universities within the US and abroad.
-See the WES website for further details http://www.wes.org/students/.
-Applicants from countries not serviced by WES, or who have had their credentials evaluated by another provider, are asked to contact the International Admissions Office (email@example.com) directly for additional assistance.
 Having your educational experiences evaluated by a preferred credential evaluator will provide a more accurate assessment of your credentials and ensure a more streamlined application experience and admissions decision for you.

 What transcripts are required?